Worplesdon Commons

 Self-guided walks

-There are two walking routes, one from Burdenshott Road car park and the other from Salt Box Road car park.
-We are updating the signposts on these routes.
+There are four walking routes for different abilities on the group of commons.
 Follow the colour coded routes on the information boards in each car park and the signposts along the way.

 There are two routes available from AllTrails.com :